The Keto Store's Allulose Products

 Q: What's the maximum recommended to be consumed?

 A: While individuals experience sweeteners differently recent studies suggest 0.9g per kg of body weight.
+If you do that math, that's a substantial amount of sweetener to be consuming on a daily basis.

 Q: What quality characteristics should be a factor when deciding about allulose?